2009-05-09

 Orange Parking

-During a recent visit to Beijing, a friend complained to me about the many cars with special license plates driving like they own the road and exacerbate the already bad traffic problems.
-These cars are from numerous army forces and ministries of the central government.
-In China they are issues special license plates to identify their special status.
-These organizations often view themselves as far above the city government, not to mention the local police department who enforces the traffic laws.
+During a recent visit to Beijing, a friend complained about the numerous cars with special license plates driving like they own the road and exacerbating the already bad traffic problems.
+These cars are from numerous armed force headquarters and ministries of the central government.
+In China, they are issued special license plates to identify their special status.
+These organizations often view themselves as far above the city government, not to mention the local police departments who enforce the traffic laws.
 This was an occasion for me to brag about American where everyone follows the traffic laws.
-However that self-righteousness feeling did not last very long, until I was reminded by an incident on my own commute to work.
+However that self-righteousness feeling did not last very long, I was soon reminded by an incident on my own commute to work.

-I work for a place where parking is tight.
+I work for a place where parking spaces are in short supply.
 They issue three different parking permits that we have to display inside our wind shields.
-The three parking permits come in three distinct colors: green, blue and orange, with the orange permits exclusively reserved for upper-level management.
+The three parking permits come in three distinct colors: green, blue and orange, with the orange permits exclusively reserved for the upper-level management.
 While driving, the parking placard is easy to spot from the front of the card, but not from the back.

 On this fateful morning, I made a stupid mistake of passing a car that has stopped for a pedestrian – it was technically a legal move because the pedestrian has passed my side of the road.
 The street becomes one lane just a few step after that intersection and by moving first, I got in front of the car that has to stop longer than me.
 Apparently my move had seriously offended the driver in the other car.
 She immediately started tailing me very closely.
 This gave me a good opportunity to notice the orange parking permit.
 At the next stop sign a couple of blocks down the road, while I was stopped, she zoomed ahead.
 I thought to myself “Thank goodness.
 That was over.”
 Since I don’t remember seeing her in any offices directly above me, I was pretty sure that was the last I would see that boss lady.
 Guess I was wrong.